-Throughout the Corridor Study public engagement efforts, the County consistently received feedback that changes are needed to improve safety, comfort and convenience for pedestrians, cyclists, traffic local to the neighborhood as well as for traffic that is using the corridor to travel between River Road and the Beltline Highway -- while at the same time, minimizing impacts to adjacent property owners and to the environment.
-The need for traffic calming was an emphasis in the approval recommendation by the Transportation Advisory Committee, in response to public testimony concerning vehicle speeds and volumes.
+Throughout the Corridor Study public engagement efforts, the County consistently received feedback that changes are needed to improve safety, comfort and convenience for pedestrians, cyclists, traffic local to the neighborhood as well as for traffic that is using the corridor to travel between River Road and the Beltline Highway while at the same time minimizing impacts to adjacent property owners and to the environment.
+Although the Beaver-Hunsaker corridor is serving the many roles that both the City and Lane County expect in its "Major Collector" designation, the lack of sidewalks and bike facilities as well as the speed of vehicles contributes to an environment that the County and the neighborhood want to see improved.